Multimodal Subspace Support Vector Data Description: Experiments

 \subsection{Decision strategies}

-During testing, after the common compact representation of all modalities is formed, each representation (modality) of an instance is mapped to the lower dimensional subspace via corresponding projection matrix and classified as described in Section \ref{testing}.
-The following four strategies are used to decide the final class for the instance:
+During testing, after the common compact representation of all modalities was formed, each representation (modality) of an instance was mapped to the lower-dimensional subspace via corresponding projection matrix and classified as described in Section \ref{testing}.
+The following four strategies were used to decide the final class for the instance:

-\begin{itemize} \item\textbf{Decision strategy 1} (also called the AND gate)\textbf{:} The test instance is assigned the target label if the representations from all modalities for that particular instance are classified to the target class and the non-target label otherwise. \item\textbf{Decision strategy 2} (also called as the OR gate)\textbf{:} The final decision is taken on the basis of the OR gate principle, i.e., if a representation of an instance from any of the modalities is classified to the target class, the overall decision for that particular instance is taken in the favor of the target class. \item\textbf{Decision strategy 3:} The final classification decision is made on the basis of $1^{st}$ modality, i.e., if the representation from the first modality is assigned to a particular class, the overall classification is made following that. \item\textbf{Decision strategy 4:} The overall decision is taken on the basis of label assigned to the representation from the second modality. \end{itemize} It should be noted that for more than two modalities different decision strategies, such as majority vote, might be more suitable.
+\begin{itemize} \item\textbf{Decision strategy 1} (also called the AND gate)\textbf{:} The test instance is assigned the target label if the representations from all modalities for that particular instance are classified to the target class and the non-target label otherwise. \item\textbf{Decision strategy 2} (also called as the OR gate)\textbf{:} The final decision is taken on the basis of the OR gate principle, i.e., if a representation of an instance from any of the modalities is classified to the target class, the overall decision for that particular instance is taken in favor of the target class. \item\textbf{Decision strategy 3:} The final classification decision is made on the basis of first modality, i.e., if the representation from the first modality is assigned to a particular class, the overall classification is made following that. \item\textbf{Decision strategy 4:} The overall decision is taken on the basis of the label assigned to the representation from the second modality. \end{itemize} It should be noted that for more than two modalities, different decision strategies, such as majority vote, might be more suitable.